-That call places the value 42 in the array Answers.
+That call places the value 42 in the (hidden) array Answers.
 Values, i.e., within the Answers variable.
-Clients can declare as many Stack objects as they require, and each will contain a distinct copy of the state defined by the type.
-In the ADM version there is only one stack and therefore one instance of the state.
+Clients can declare as many Stack objects as they require, each containing a distinct copy of the state defined by the type.
+In the ADM version, there is only one stack and therefore only one instance of the state variables.
+Hence the Stack formal parameter is not required.